Connections the quarterly journal

 Luzyanin, Sergey.
 Rossiya i Kitai v Evrazii: Mezhdunarodno-regional’nyye izmereniya rossiisko-kitaiskogo partnerstva.
 (Moscow: ID “Forum”, 2009.

-Q&A: Kyrgyzstan’s Ethnic Violence.
+Q&A: Kyrgyzstan’s Ethnic Violence(link is external).
 BBC News, 2010.

 Central Asia: Border Disputes and Conflict Potential In ICG Asia Report., 2002.